Fingertips (aka Dashboard) is the main app that hosts all the other apps I built while working at Vodafone. Its purpose is to serve as:

 After making a few mockups and sharing my ideas with the rest of the team, the project was approved and I started building it.
 I owned 100% of the front-end work, including the UX user testing sessions with Vodafone employees and some parts of the final design.

 I also built widgets for various Vodafone RSS news feeds and for specific apps like Lighthouse, Bonsai or Boomerang.
-These app widgets show favourite items or a summary of the latest changes in those apps.
+These app widgets show favorite items or a summary of the latest changes in those apps.

 Some of the widgets include pagination and others include settings.